-RUS offers a Cushion of Credit (COC) program for its borrowers to deposit Federal Financing Bank (FFB) debt service payments prior to their scheduled due dates.
-These funds earn interest income for the borrower at a fixed 5% rate per annum.
-At December 31, 2016, Georgia Transmission had a balance of \$228.6 million in a COC account.
-In 2017, Georgia Transmission deposited an additional \$110 million and received \$12.6 million in interest.
-Subsequent withdrawals of debt service payments for \$91.3 million resulted in a balance of \$259.9 million, as of December 31, 2017.
+RUS offers a Cushion of Credit (COC) program allowing its borrowers to deposit Federal Financing Bank (FFB) debt service payments prior to their scheduled due dates.
+During 2018, these funds earned interest income for borrowers at an annual fixed rate of 5%.
+At December 31, 2017, Georgia Transmission had a balance of \$260 million in a COC account.
+During 2018, Georgia Transmission deposited an additional \$30 million and received \$11 million in interest.
+Subsequent withdrawals of debt service payments for \$95 million resulted in a balance of \$206 million as of December 31, 2018.